 Hello.
 This is Kevin Donahue with Protiviti, welcoming you to a new edition of Powerful Insights and our series on cybersecurity awareness.
-Protiviti has a series of webinars on cybersecurity awareness that, along with these accompanying podcasts, are intended to highlight ways organisations can be proactive in addressing these critical security challenges.
-We explore how leaders can dynamically build cyber resilience while maximising value.
+Protiviti has a series of webinars on cybersecurity awareness that, along with these accompanying podcasts, are intended to highlight ways organizations can be proactive in addressing these critical security challenges.
+We explore how leaders can dynamically build cyber resilience while maximizing value.

 With that, I’m pleased to introduce my guest today, Matthew Jackson.
-Matt is a managing director with our Security and Privacy practise out of Dallas.
+Matt is a managing director with our Security and Privacy practice out of Dallas.
 Matt, it’s great to speak with you today.

 It’s really why I got involved in healthcare to begin with.
 Obviously, we’re all patients in some form or fashion, and the changes that ripple through this industry really have a very deep and meaningful impact on all of us, whether that’s personally, our friends, our families – but you get my point there.
 In general, though, if you look at where the world is today compared where it was 10, 20, 30 years ago, it’s really pretty incredible, and we’ve gone from 8-tracks to streaming audio services, but these are really exciting times for healthcare right now.

 During my career, I definitely haven’t seen such widespread significant change occurring as we’ve seen over recent years, and really, as we fully anticipate, it will continue into the perceivable future and beyond.
 Unlike the extinction of that 8-track, the changes we’re seeing in healthcare today and the advances that are being made are literally improving our health and ultimately working to extend our life expectancy when, in fact, in 1913, the average life expectancy was 34 years, which was really shocking to me, and today, it’s well over 72 years.